Author: Kathleen Rea

 There is an age gap between you.
 How would you guess this affects consent processes?
 Score:__________

 You are from a group that is given societal privileges that they are not.
-Those in a position of privilege often may not even be able to see that they have the privilege.
-An example of this would be a white person claiming, at first thought, that there is no racism in their jam community.
-Or a man claiming at first thought that women do not face sexism at Contact Jams.
-We offer that you consider this question with some in-depth introspection and possibly consult outside sources.
-How would you guess this affects consent processes?
+Please note those in a position of privilege may not be able to see that they have privileges others do not.
+How would you guess social privilege affects consent processes?
 Score:__________

 The person is from a group that is unrepresented in the Contact Improvisation world and you are from a group that is well-represented.
 How would you guess this affects consent processes?
 Score:__________